Links on Android Authority may earn us a commission. Learn more.

 - Introverts: Motivated by the feel of a group class but not interested in a room full of eyes, introverted users will love the instructional component of Apple Fitness Plus without all the social interaction.

-- Expectant mothers: Individuals looking to stay active and maintain their fitness throughout pregnancy can tap into the app’s stretching and strength training workouts specifically designed for pregnant users.
+- Expectant mothers: Women looking to stay active and maintain their fitness throughout pregnancy can tap into the app’s stretching and strength training workouts specifically designed for pregnant users.

 - Seniors: Users interested in strengthening their muscles for everyday tasks will benefit from the app’s content for older individuals.
 Older adult courses focus on flexibility, coordination, stamina, and stability.

 - Frequent walkers: Regular walkers looking for in-ear entertainment will love the Time to Walk collection on Apple Fitness Plus.
-This feature brings inspirational stories from big names across many industries right to listeners’ ears.
+This feature brings inspirational stories from big names right to listeners’ ears.

 Workouts and more